 This blog is by our guest blogger Tim Greene – a.k.a The Wide Format Guy – who is Research Director at IDC, responsible for the large format printing, 3D printing, and digital signage markets.
-Catch him live at our special upcoming Webinar: Super-Sized 3D Printing – Refreshing your Print Service with New Revenue Streams, February 27 at 12PM EST.
+You can download Tim’s on-demand webinar: Super-Sized 3D Printing – Refreshing your Print Service with New Revenue Streams.

 Large Format Business Challenges

 For many years, large format printing has been characterized by high margins – of course you can make high margins when you can sell large format graphics for $8 – $10 – $12 per square foot.
 A lot of pricing is local of course, but in many cases those days are over … we recently talked to a shop that told us that years ago, they were able to sell backlit large format prints for more than $10 per square foot – nice high margins there – but now that same type of large format graphic is selling for less than $2 per square foot.

 The large format digital printing market is huge.
 IDC pegs the value of large format digital graphics to exceed $22 billion in 2019 and the market is still growing albeit at an unsexy – 4%-6% rate.
 Total growth is constrained by the fact that the top 5 large format digital print applications (POPs, posters, signs, banners, backlit displays) make up more than 50% of total large format digital print revenue.
 The core large format business is becoming increasingly commoditized due to mounting competition from all over the market:

 - Repro shops, (people used to call them “blueprinters”) have moved into color graphics

 - Sign and screen printers that have “gone digital”

 - Internet companies and wholesale printers that use their automation and SEO capabilities to attract on-line large format print buyers and price shoppers